Best Hotels in Paris: Le Marais, Saint-Germain & The Right Bank (2026)

 Price: €500–8,000/night | Location: 45 Boulevard Raspail, 6th

-Hôtel Lutetia (1910 — the only grand hotel on the Left Bank, designed by Louis-Charles Boileau and Henri Tauzin in the Art Nouveau/Art Deco transition style, the most beautiful hotel façade in Paris after the Ritz) is the most significant historic hotel on the Left Bank — the extraordinary WWII history (the hotel served as the reception center for returning concentration camp survivors in 1945, the most extraordinary and moving chapter in any Paris hotel history), the extraordinary renovation (reopened 2018 after 4 years of comprehensive renovation — the most significant Paris hotel renovation of the decade), and the excellent Lutetia restaurant (the finest hotel restaurant on the Left Bank).
+Hôtel Lutetia (1910) is the only grand hotel on the Left Bank and its most significant historic property, designed by Louis-Charles Boileau and Henri Tauzin in the Art Nouveau/Art Deco transition style, with a façade rivaled in Paris only by the Ritz.
+Its WWII history is sobering and moving: the hotel served as the reception center for returning concentration camp survivors in 1945.
+Reopened in 2018 after 4 years of comprehensive work — the biggest Paris hotel renovation of the decade — it also houses the standout hotel restaurant on the Left Bank.

 L’Hôtel — Oscar Wilde’s Last Address